Best Beginner Telescope

 What All Can You See With Celestron NexStar 130SLT

 With NexStar130SLT you will able to see everything – from the cloud bands on Jupiter to far away nebula and individual galaxies outside of the Milky Way.
 This is all possible because of the power that this large classic Newtonian reflector gives in such a reasonable package.
-The versatility and power at an affordable price make this telescope perfect for both casual viewers and beginners.
+The versatility and power at an affordable price make this telescope for beginner perfect for both casual viewers and beginners.

 Celestron NexStar130 is computerized and have “Go-To” function, which means you do not have to manually seek stellar objects in the sky.
 The telescope itself will do everything, but before that you have to align it.
 And here we must mention that Celestron has invented the easiest way to do this – Sky Align.
 Once you enter the date, time and location, you have to point the telescope at three bright objects in the sky without even knowing them.
 And that’s all!
 Celestron NexStar130 will then knows the entire sky above your head and you only need to choose from the menu what you’d like to observe.
 There are over 4000 objects: stars, planets, galaxies, nebulas … And if you find time to explore even half of them, then you will no longer be a beginner astronomer.